Badaueba/button-football/README.md

 # button-football
-##Play with your friend on the same joystic this turn-based button-football game.
+##Play with your friend on the same joystick this turn-based button-football game.

 ![](https://s31.postimg.org/v3u6kxt5n/Screenshot_from_2016_06_26_22_31_11.png)